git00-ankit/Automation-for-checking-Attendacne-in-Kiit_Sap-Portal/README.md

 Unarchive it, and run the command below: python setup.py install

-4) Install Chrome Webdriver :
+3) Install Chrome Webdriver :

 Goto - https://chromedriver.chromium.org/downloads and select the appropriate version.

 Unzip the file run and chromedriver.exe

-5) Run attendance.py using Pycharm
+4) Run attendance.py using any IDE